 We asked participants to complete a screenshot data collection task that is used for an optional study, and \screenSurveyN{} of \userStudyN{} participants completed this additional study.
 To gather screenshot data, participants install a lightweight Chrome extension that allows them to capture their browser (a screenshot of the visible window and extracted text content from the page) and submit the data to our study.
 We instructed participants to share any browser content that was representative of their daily tasks and work.
 All surveys and instructions are included in Appendix~\ref{appendix:surveys}.
 We collect browser data over the course of three days, resulting in an average of 11 screenshots per participant.
 The submitted browser data spanned a range of interfaces (e.g., Google Docs, Google Slides, LLM chats, and academic paper databases), task types (e.g., presentation feedback, writing feedback, text comprehension, brainstorming), and topic areas (e.g., chemistry, neuroscience, natural language processing, linguistics, design, energy policy, TA training).

 For each participant, we run a data selection script on their submitted browser data to select five items as inputs to induce just-in-time objectives, providing a total of $n=70$ input contexts across participants.
-The script enforces criteria about (1)~\textit{suitability}: whether the provided item would benefit from AI assistance, (2)~\textit{quality}: whether the screenshot has enough context to understand the user's task, and (3)~\textit{divergence}: whether the item sufficiently diverges from other suitable items, to encourage a spread of differing tasks for each user (e.g., not all academic writing tasks).
-Thus, the script allows us to focus our study session around a set of informative real-life ``moments'' at which our system might intervene, while providing some consistency across participants.
-The selected images are used in a 20-minute study with two sections:
+The script enforces criteria about (1)~\textit{suitability}: whether the provided item would benefit from AI assistance, (2)~\textit{quality}: whether the screenshot has enough context to understand the user's task, and (3)~\textit{divergence}: whether the item sufficiently diverges from other suitable items, to encourage a spread of differing tasks for each user (e.g., so that a user's tasks are not all academic writing).
+Thus, the script allows us to focus our study session around a set of informative real-life moments at which our system might intervene, while providing some consistency across participants.
+The selected images are used to generate a 20-minute study with two sections: